julakshah/visual-slam/README.md

 #### Performance

-As of now, our code does not function well when measured against the third-party implementation as a benchmark.
+As of now, our code does not function particularly well when measured against the third-party implementation as a benchmark.
 We added a helper function computing the reprojection error for a single frame, and measured the third-party implementation to have a root mean square error of slightly over 0.1.
-We measured our code to have a RMS reprojection error anywhere between 1 and sometimes 50 or near 100, indicating notably worse performance of our code.
-This occurs even with the default keypoint identification from OpenCV, indicating a problem with our matching, pose estimation, or triangulation pipeline.
-This error is also visually apparent --- for a video in which the camera moves forwards, the poses graphed face notably sideways relative to the direction of motion, indicating the transform is off for some reason.
+We measured our code to have a RMS reprojection error that averaged 1.75 over 45 frames, roughly an order of magnitude higher than the third-party implementation, when using our own matching, pose estimate, and triangulation yet OpenCV's ORB.
+Using our own ORB implementation on top of this, we get significantly worse values --- at some frames, we have RMS error of about 5 or 10, while a few significantly bad matches lead to extremely high error, driving the average up to over 100 at points.
+Further work could include throwing out pose updates with sufficiently bad reprojection error and keeping the better ones, but the presence of these outliers alone demonstrates the issues with the from-scratch ORB implementation.

+From this, we conclude that our pipeline, excepting ORB, may not be significantly wrong --- the error is notably greater, but we also refrain from doing the optimization with g2o that the third party pipeline uses, possibly explaining our difference.
+Slight errors in the pipeline may also contribute to the reprojection error being greater, but the visual progression of the camera pose appears fairly accurate --- in the test video of a car driving down the road, the pose frustums appear to follow the path fairly accurately, and when looking at a static wall via the computer webcam, the camera poses drift slowly but mostly at random.
+However, the determination of keypoints in poorly-defined environments also ends up difficult, with there being some cases where too few points are passed into RANSAC, which determines the fundamental matrix.
+Adjusting the tolerance when matching as a function of the number of keypoints or extent of matching would be helpful in this case, but wasn't implemented in the interest of time.

 #### ORB